Heart Failure (HF)

 Blood clots can form in the heart chambers when the heart is severely damaged.
 The blood clots can form because blood flow within the chambers is sluggish.
 Clots may break loose (becoming emboli), travel through the bloodstream, and partially or completely block an artery elsewhere in the body.
 If a clot blocks an artery to the brain, a stroke may result.

-Depression and decline in mental function are common in people with severe heart failure, particularly in older people, and require careful evaluation and treatment.
+Depression and decline in mental function are common in people with severe heart failure, particularly in older adults, and require careful evaluation and treatment.

 Diagnosis of Heart Failure